objectscript/RabbitMQ-Ensemble-adapter/README.md

 ## Usage

-Check `RabbitMQ.Utils` for sample code.
+Check `isc.rabbitmq.Utils` for sample code.
 The main class is `isc.rabbitmq.API`.
 It has the following methods.

 ### Methods